 The house was quiet.
 Somewhere slept a woman and another boy and random pets of various size.
 None of them made a sound.

 The only noise was that of the boy lifting his cup and setting it down.
 His chewing was muted whisper.

 The man looked at the kitchen, surprised by surreal clarity and unexpected sobriety.
 He looked at the kitchen and his thoughts went to his grandmother in another state in a strange bed in a lonely hospital who had been told just hours before that she was dying.

-The man thought of her and how the news was broken to him in that same kitchen just hours before and how he had talked on the phone and sounded strong and sure, something slightly less than stoic, and how once he hung up he was unable to speak one word to his wife without breaking down and crying as she wrapped her arms around him, groceries at their feet and the refrigerator door slightly open.
+The man thought of her and how the news was broken to him in that same kitchen just hours before and how he had talked on the phone and sounded strong and sure, something slightly less than stoic, and how once he hung up he was unable to speak one word to his wife without breaking down and crying as she wrapped her arms around him, groceries at their feet, and the refrigerator door resting still and somewhat open.